Abdelrhman-Samir-99/Projects/Food Diary/README.md

 ### Functional Requirements ###
 + There should be two types of Users (Admin - Client)
 + There should be two types of Meals (Public - Private)
+  + Public meals are:
-  + Public meals created only by admins.
+    + created only by admins.
+  + Private meals are:
-  + Private meals are made by any user.
+    + made by any user.
-  + Private meals are only visible for the creator.
+    + only visible for the creator.
 + All users can do the following:
   + get all records for a:
     + specific date.